Himanshu1237/Expense-Tracker-my-first-web-development-project/README.md

 # Expense-Tracker-my-first-web-development-project

-GitHub Repository Description: Expense Tracker by Himanshu Singh
+GitHub Repository Description: Expense Tracker by Himanshu Singh, Ishit Sharma, Vishwanath, Harmanpreet Joshi.

 👋 Hello, fellow developers!
 I'm Himanshu Singh, a first-year B.E.
 C.S.E. student, passionate about honing my skils.
-This project, an Expense Tracking website, serves as a playground for me to implement a variety of functions and tags learned in my introductory courses.
+This team project, an Expense Tracking website, serves as a playground for me to implement a variety of functions and tags learned in my introductory courses.

 Project Highlights: